felix-leyva/felix-leyva/README.md

-- 👋 Hi, I’m @felix-leyva, Industrial Engineer with experience in solar energy, solar pumps, automation technology and technical sales
+- 👋 Hi, I’m @felix-leyva, Software Engineer, Industrial Engineer with experience in solar energy, solar pumps, automation technology and technical sales
-- 👀 I’m interested in Mobile Apps development which can improve sales, processes and renewable energy implementation
+- 👀 I’m interested in Mobile Apps development and their build tools.
-- 🌱 I’m currently learning Flutter, Android Framework, Jetpack Compose, network for IoT
+- 🌱 I’m currently learning Kotlin Multiplatform, Flutter & Gradle
 - 💞️ I’m looking to collaborate on software projects focusing in improvement of -sales processes and
       -manufacturing organizational processes for small and medium companies which cannot implement commercial ERP